Parenting A Bipolar Teenager with Expert Guide!

 Never let anyone label your child as “a bipolar” because people may have bipolar disorder but they are never bipolar as a personality.
 Labeling makes things worse for the person who is already suffering from a lot.

-Identification of potential triggers plays a pivotal role in parenting a bipolar teenager.
-This is because triggers work like tickling bombs and can explode the emotions of the teenager in the worst imaginable way.
-The triggers work in two ways. they can either initiate an episode or they can worsen an already initiated situation.
+Identification of potential triggers plays a pivotal role in dealing with a bipolar teenager.
+This is because triggers work like tickling bombs and can explode the emotions and mood episodes of the teenager in the worst imaginable way.
+The triggers work in two ways. they can either initiate an episode or they can worsen an already initiated depressive or manic phase.
+So, understand triggers in detail.

 When a trigger occurs, the teenager can go from a calm mood into a maniac mood.
 In the same way, a positive teenager can become highly depressed in short time duration.
-Always remember that things may seem small to you, but they can have huge impacts on the teenager.
+Always remember that things may seem small to you, but they can have huge impacts on the teenager’s mood changes.

 Some commonly occurring triggers for a bipolar person have been enlisted below: